eR3R3/eR3R3/README.md

 # Hi there!
 I'm eR3R3!

-I'm a **Database, AI and Web Enthusiast**!
+I'm a **Database, AI and Web Enthusiast**.
 I am currently a sophomore at ShangHai Pinghe Bilingual School.

 ## About Me